This page features new, temporary, or travelling exhibits on display at the National Museum of the U.S. Air Force.

 The 'Flying the President' exhibit will tell the story and display real artifacts from the air crews and maintenance personnel who transported the President of the United States on fixed-wing aircraft around the world."
 Opening in the August time frame, this engaging exhibit will ask (and answer) such questions as 'What music did American presidents enjoy?' and 'Were there really jellybeans on the aircraft?'

-Women in the Air Force: From Yesterday into Tomorrow (Being installed now; completion in early 2021)
+Women in the Air Force: From Yesterday into Tomorrow (Now Open)

 This multi-part exhibit highlights women’s achievements in aviation, civilian and military, with emphasis on the USAF and its predecessors.
 This effort will add balance to what has been in the past a male-centric overall story, and make the overall NMUSAF heritage message more inclusive, complete, and meaningful to a general audience.
 The exhibit covers historical issues, changes in laws and attitudes, and women’s contributions.
 Specific women and groups from all eras and various career fields are noted to emphasize the impact women have played in establishing women’s current position in the Air Force.

 TEMPORARY EXHIBIT - “SPACE: A Journey to Our Future” is a highly interactive exhibition that ignites the desire for space exploration and discovery, sparking imaginations, and inspiring new generations of explorers to dream of the possibilities that lie ahead.
-Highlights include touching actual rocks from the lunar surface and the red planet, exploring a Mars Base Camp while walking through a full-size habitat and work pod, taking a spin on a centrifuge, and looking far into the future of our exploration of the universe.
+Highlights include touching actual rocks from the lunar surface of the moon and the red planet of Mars; exploring a Mars Base Camp while walking through a full-size habitat and work pod; taking a spin on a centrifuge that is powered like a bicycle; getting an up-close look at a wide range of artifacts from the space program; and looking into future explorations of the universe.

 TEMPORARY EXHIBIT - In partnership with the International Association of Astronomical Artists, a temporary exhibit called “The Beauty of Space,” is scheduled to open in late summer.
 This new exhibit will offer visitors awe-inspiring art of varying mediums created by artists across the country.